We all know that budgeting is one of the best ways to find savings. Anything that gets measured can also be improved.

 That budget taught me a lot about how I spent my money and, in turn, told me where I could squeeze if I wanted to save more.
 I was fortunate in that I was conditioned to live on a college student's meager budget even though I was now working a real job.
 My expenses stayed low, I was able to save a lot, and life was good.

-What if you’re not starting from a poor college kid’s mindset?
-What if you already have a budget, it’s been a budget you’ve been living with for years, and now have grand plans to try to make a shift to a budget that follows better money ratios?
+What if you're not starting from a poor college kid's mindset?
+What if you already have a college kid's budget, it's been a budget you've been living with for years, and now have grand plans to try to make a shift to a budget that follows better money ratios?

 What if you want to develop what some call a “rich budget?”
 What if you want to save 30% of your income but you're only saving 5%?
 Or 10%?